-- Section 2: The vacation period for employees shall begin January 1 of each year and continue in effect until December 31 of such year.
-Annual leave shall be taken subject to the needs of the service during the current vacation period. - Section 3: Annual vacation shall be granted upon prior approval of the Director of Welfare or his designee.
+Section 2: The vacation period for employees shall begin January 1 of each year and continue in effect until December 31 of such year.
+Annual leave shall be taken subject to the needs of the service during the current vacation period.

+Section 3: Annual vacation shall be granted upon prior approval of the Director of Welfare of his designee.
 For vacations of five days or less, a written request shall be presented to the Director or his designee two (2) weeks prior to the dates requested.
-For vacations more than five (5) consecutive days, a written request shall be presented to the Director or his designee four weeks prior to the dates requested. - Section 4: Vacation leave is credited in advance at the beginning of the calendar year in anticipation of continued employment for the full year, and may be used on that basis and in accordance with established policy.
+For vacations more than five (5) consecutive days, a written request shall be presented to the Director of his designee four weeks prior to the dates requested.

+Section 4: Vacation leave is credited in advance at the beginning of the calendar year in anticipation of continued employment for the full year, and may be used on that basis and in accordance with established policy.
 Vacation allowance must be taken during the current calendar year at such time as permitted or directed by the Welfare Board Director, unless he or she determines it cannot be taken because of pressure of work; except that an employee may request a maximum of one year of earned vacation allowance be carried forward into the next succeeding year.
 The request shall be made in writing to the appropriate appointing authority and may be approved for good reason, and providing the employee and his supervisor have scheduled the use of such vacation allowance.

 Section 5: Employees granted a leave of absence without pay shall have annual vacation leave credits reduced at the same rate as earned during the period of absence.
-Further, an employee who during the calendar year returns from a continuous period of absence of more than six (6) months due to a disability, leave of absence, or layoff, shall be eligible to a vacation after the employee has completed six (6) months in the performance of duty after returning from such absence.
+Further, an employee who during the calendar year returns from a continuous period of absence of more that six (6) months due to a disability, leave of absence, or layoff, shall be eligible to a vacation after the employee has completed six (6) months in the performance of duty after returning from such absence.
 These six (6) months in performance of duty need not be continuous, but a period of absence of eight (8) days or more shall not be credited in computing the required six (6) months.

-Section 6: If, on separation from employment, an employee has used more vacation leave than earned on a pro rata basis, he shall have an amount equal to his daily rate of pay deducted from his final pay for each day of vacation leave taken in excess of the number earned.
+Section 6: If, on separation from employment, an employee has used more vacation leave than earned on a pro rate basis, he shall have an amount equal to his daily rate of pay deducted from his final pay for each day of vacation leave taken in excess of the number earned.

-Sick Leave
+ARTICLE VII Sick Leave

-Section 1: Sick Leave is hereby defined to mean absence from post of duty of an employee because of illness, injury, accident, exposure to contagious disease, maternity leave (during the period of time of actual incapacitation as shown by a physician's certificate, but not in excess of one (1) month following date of confinement), or attendance upon a member of the employee's immediate family, seriously ill, requiring the care or attendance of such employee.
+Section 1: Sick leave is hereby defined to mean absence from post of duty of an employee because of illness, injury, accident, exposure to contagious disease, maternity leave ,or attendance upon a member of the employee's immediate family, seriously ill, requiring the care or attendance of such employee.
 Immediate family means father, mother, spouse, child, stepchild, foster child, sister, or brother of the employee.
 It shall also include relatives of the employee residing in the employee's household.